-Bookmarks are a feature within Power BI that allows users to capture a specific state of a report page.
+Power BI has a feature called Bookmarks, which enables users to save a particular view of a report page.
 This ability is extremely useful in enhancing the user experience of navigating a report or opening opportunities to add more depth to a report.

-Some of the ways one can utilize bookmarks are:
+Some of the ways one can utilize the Power BI bookmarks feature are:

 - Navigation menus